Configure Docker apps

 To run a one-off command, like a database migration, use docker compose run on the command line, instead of creating a one-time container.
 See Docker tasks for examples.

-If you need to run a scheduled task in a cron job, use docker compose --progress=quiet run --rm.
+If you need to run a scheduled task in a cron job, use docker compose --progress=quiet run --rm --name my-app-cron, replacing my-app.
 If needed, change the log level by adding -e LOG_LEVEL=WARNING, for example.

 Confirm the meaning of a cron expression using Cronhub.